-Oncoscape is developed at the Fred Hutchinson Cancer Research Center under the auspices of the Solid Tumor Translational Research initiative.
+Oncoscape is developed at the Fred Hutch Cancer Center under the auspices of the Solid Tumor Translational Research initiative.

 To build Oncoscape, STTR established a cross-disciplinary team to connect some of the most challenging aspects of information sharing, from collecting and analyzing samples so researchers could conduct smarter studies, to creating visualizations for clinicians to easily interact with data.